alexmurari/Exprelsior/README.md

 Exprelsior is a .NET Standard library that enables .NET developers to create strongly-typed lambda expressions from pure text using it's own query syntax or from the expression builder method.

-It has it's own full text query syntax, that is directly converted to lambda expressions, which means that developers can pass any query string by URI to an API HTTP GET method, for example, and it will be directly parsed to an strongly typed lambda expression.
+The query text is directly converted to lambda expressions, which means that developers can pass any query string by URI to an API HTTP GET method, for example, and it will be directly parsed to an strongly typed lambda expression.

 ## Let's start with some examples